syncfusion-content/wpf-docs/wpf/OLAPCommon/Online-Analytical-Processing-OLAP.md

 These setup files can be downloaded at [Microsoft download center](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=8824).

-> Note: By default the below setup files will be installed while installing Syncfusion’ Essential studio setup for BI edition:
+N>  By default the below setup files will be installed while installing Syncfusion’ Essential studio setup for BI edition:

-> SQLSERVER2008_ASADOMD10.msi and SQLSERVER2008_ASOLEDB10.msi
+N> SQLSERVER2008_ASADOMD10.msi and SQLSERVER2008_ASOLEDB10.msi